Artemiy7/Artemiy7/README.md

 I’m Artem - Java Software Engineer with 5 years of commercial experience in the healthcare and e-commerce domains.

 Focusing mostly on back-end development in Java, Spring, PostgreSQL, Redis, Kafka, AWS.
-Also I have some commercial experience with front-end (Angular, JavaScript/TypeScript).
+<br /> Also I have some commercial experience with front-end (Angular, JavaScript/TypeScript).

 <h3 align="left">Skills:</h3>